Centenary Copa America tournament in U.S. in 2016 in doubt

 Jose Luis Meiszner, general secretary of the South American Football Confederation (CONMEBOL), said a question mark hung over the tournament also because there was an order for the arrest of the owners of the tournament's broadcasting rights.

-Seven top officials of football's world governing body FIFA, all from CONMEBOL and CONCACAF which governs football in North and Central America and the Caribbean, were arrested in Zurich last week in a U.S. Department of Justice investigation.
+Seven top officials of soccer's world governing body FIFA, all from CONMEBOL and CONCACAF which governs soccer in North and Central America and the Caribbean, were arrested in Zurich last week in a U.S. Department of Justice investigation.

 "Today, let's put a giant question mark over the possibility of playing that Cup in the United States," Argentine Meiszner told Argentina's Radio America in an interview.